 To state the main result of this section, we need to introduce additional notation and definitions.
-Let $\vec U_1,\dots,\vec U_n$ be the unobservable sample obtained from $\vec X_1,\dots,\vec X_n$ by the probability integral transforms $U_{ij} = F_j(X_{ij})$, $i \in \{1,\dots,n\}$, $j \in \{1,\dots,d\}$.
-It follows that $\vec U_1,\dots,\vec U_n$ is a marginally uniform $d$-dimensional sample from the unknown c.d.f.~$C$.
+Let $\mathbf U_1,\ldots,\mathbf U_n$ be the unobservable sample obtained from $\mathbf X_1,\ldots,\mathbf X_n$ by the probability integral transforms $U_{ij} = F_j(X_{ij})$, $i \in\{ 1,\ldots,n\}$, $j \in\{1,\ldots,d\}$.
+It follows that $\mathbf U_1,\ldots,\mathbf U_n$ is a marginally uniform $d$-dimensional sample from the unknown c.d.f.~$C$.
 The corresponding sequential empirical process is then defined as

-Note that, in the rest of the paper, the notation of most of the quantities that are directly computed from the unobservable sample $\vec U_1,\dots,\vec U_n$ will involve the symbol `$\sim$'.
+Note that, in the rest of the paper, the notation of most of the quantities that are directly computed from the unobservable sample $\mathbf U_1,\ldots,\mathbf U_n$ will involve the symbol ``$\sim$.''

-Furthermore, let $M$ be a large integer and let $(\xi_{i,n}^{(1)})_{i \in \Z},\dots,(\xi_{i,n}^{(M)})_{i \in \Z}$ be $M$ independent copies of the same dependent multiplier sequence.
-Then, for any $m \in \{1,\dots,M\}$ and $(s, \vec u) \in [0,1]^{d+1}$,~let
+Furthermore, let $M$ be a large integer and let $(\xi_{i,n}^{(1)})_{i \in\Z},\ldots,(\xi_{i,n}^{(M)})_{i \in\Z}$ be $M$ independent copies of the same dependent multiplier sequence.
+Then, for any $m \in \{1,\ldots,M\}$ and $(s, \mathbf u) \in[0,1]^{d+1}$,~let

-From the previous display, we see that the bandwidth sequence $\ell_n$ defined in Assumption~(M\ref{item:ln}) plays a role somehow analogous to that of the {\em block length} in the block bootstrap.
-Two ways of forming the dependent multiplier sequences $(\xi_{i,n}^{(m)})_{i \in \Z}$ will be presented in Section~\ref{sec:gen_mult}.
+From the previous display, we see that the bandwidth sequence $\ell_n$ defined in assumption~\textup{(M2)} plays a role somehow analogous to that of the \textit{block length} in the block bootstrap.
+Two ways of forming the dependent multiplier sequences $(\xi_{i,n}^{(m)})_{i \in \Z}$ will be presented in Section~\ref{secgenmult}.

-Finally, for the sake of completeness, let us recall the notion of {\em strongly mixing sequence}.
-For a sequence of $d$-dimensional random vectors $(\vec Y_i)_{i \in \Z}$, the $\sigma$-field generated by $(\vec Y_i)_{a \leq i \leq b}$, $a, b \in \Z \cup \{-\infty,+\infty \}$, is denoted by $\FF_a^b$.
-The strong mixing coefficients corresponding to the sequence $(\vec Y_i)_{i \in \Z}$ are then defined by $\alpha_0 = 1/2$ and
+Finally, for the sake of completeness, let us recall the notion of \textit{strongly mixing sequence}.
+For a sequence of $d$-dimensional random vectors $(\mathbf Y_i)_{i \in\Z}$, the $\sigma$-field generated by $(\mathbf Y_i)_{a \leq i \leq b}$, $a, b \in\Z\cup\{-\infty,+\infty\}$, is denoted by $\FF_a^b$.
+The strong mixing coefficients corresponding to the sequence $(\mathbf Y_i)_{i \in\Z}$ are then defined by $\alpha_0 = 1/2$ and

-The sequence $(\vec Y_i)_{i \in \Z}$ is said to be {\em strongly mixing} if $\alpha_r \to 0$ as $r \to \infty$.
+The sequence $(\mathbf Y_i)_{i \in\Z}$ is said to be \textit{strongly mixing} if $\alpha_r \to0$ as $r \to\infty$.

-The following result, inspired by \citet[Section 3.3]{Buh93}, could be regarded as an extension of the multiplier central limit theorem to the sequential and strongly mixing setting for empirical processes indexed by lower-left orthants.
-Its proof is given in Appendix~\ref{proof_uncond_Buh}.
+The following result, inspired by B\"uhlmann (\cite{Buh93}, Section~3.3), could be regarded as an extension of the multiplier central limit theorem to the sequential and strongly mixing setting for empirical processes indexed by lower-left orthants.
+Its proof is given in Appendix~\ref{proofuncondBuh}.